06 Safeguarding children, young people and vulnerable adults policy

 - If staff are still concerned after the investigation, or the matter is so serious that they cannot discuss it with a line manager,

-because the setting or the local authority have not responded appropriately, the NSPCC have introduced a whistle-blowing helpline 0800 028 0285 for professionals who believe that:
+setting or the local authority have not responded appropriately, the NSPCC have introduced a whistle-blowing helpline 0800 028 0285 for professionals who believe that:

 - their own or another employer will cover up the concern